UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Start evaluating internet options by comparing crucial details such as price, speed, and network type.

-When evaluating your internet options, reviewing the baseline numbers is the smartest place to start.
-We are comparing the crucial details, starting price, top advertised speeds, data caps, and network type, so you can understand exactly what each company brings to the table.
-Depending on AT&T vs Comcast Xfinity availability at your specific address, these core features will heavily influence your final decision.
+When you are juggling moving boxes and transferring utility accounts, reviewing the baseline numbers is the smartest place to start.
+We are comparing the crucial details between these two telecom giants โ€” starting price, top advertised speeds, data caps, and network type โ€” so you can understand exactly what each company brings to the table.

 FeatureAT&TXfinity

-Typical Intro Pricing (Varies by Address)Often starts around $55 per month (as of mid-2024, check exact offers)Often starts around $20 to $35 per month during promos (as of mid-2024)
+Typical Intro Pricing (Varies by Address)Starts around $55 per monthStarts around $20 to $35 per month

-Top Advertised SpeedsUp to 5 Gbps (Fiber)Up to 2 Gbps in many areas (availability varies)
+Top Advertised SpeedsUp to 5 Gbps (Fiber)Up to 2 Gbps in many areas

 Upload Speed ProfileSymmetrical (Upload matches download)Asymmetrical (Slower uploads)

-Primary Network TypeFiber-optic and 5G WirelessCoaxial Cable
+Primary Network TypeFiber-optic and 5G Fixed WirelessHybrid Fiber-Coaxial Cable

 Navigating these financial hurdles is a crucial step when comparing different internet service providers.
 You must calculate the total cost of ownership over a two-year period rather than simply accepting the initial advertised price.
-Taking a few minutes to calculate the real monthly bill acts as a protective shield for your household budget.
+Taking a few minutes to map out the real monthly bill acts as a protective shield for your household budget.

 Plan NamePriceDownload SpeedsConnection Type